spotify/styx/README.md

 This is useful for when setting up a schedule that needs to be offset in time relative to the schedule timestamps.
 For instance, an hourly schedule that needs to process a bucket of data for each hour will not be able to run until at the end of that hour.
 We can then use an offset value of `PT1H`.
-The injected placeholder would reflect the logical time of the schedule (00, 01, 02, ...), but it would actually run one hour later (01, 02, 03, ...).
+The injected placeholder would reflect a logical time of the schedule (00, 01, 02, ...) one hour earlier than the actual run time (01, 02, 03, ...).
 This is specially useful for irregular schedules.

 In fact, it is so common that we need to use a "last hour" parameter in jobs that we've set the